 A review of the biodiversity of the site was carried out by OPENFIELD Ecological Services and this included a study of existing information from the area and a site survey.
-Site surveys were carried out in August 2018 and March 2019.
-August is within the optimal season for surveying habitats while March is optimal for surveying badgers and breeding birds.
-A dedicated bat survey was carried out by Brian Keeley of Wildlife Surveys Ireland, also in August 2018, well within the optimal period for such surveys.
+Site surveys were carried out in August 2018, March 2019, June 2020 and November 2020.
+August and June are within the optimal season for surveying habitats while March and June are optimal for surveying badgers and breeding birds.
+March and November are within the optimal period for surveying Badgers and wintering birds.
+A dedicated bat survey was carried out by Brian Keeley of Wildlife Surveys Ireland, in August 2018 and June 2020, well within the optimal period for such surveys.